jactor-rises/validation-builder/README.md

 * simpler code to read and maintain
 * easier maintenance
 * immutable beans or beans only mutable through methods (no setters need to be public and no public constructor)
-* simle unit testing of validation for valid instances
+* simple unit testing of validation for valid instances
 * turn of validation in unit testing to provide instances with data only needed for the test

 ## Usages of the Builder

 ### Test of `NamedEraBuilder` (sample of a builder implementation)

-`
     @DisplayName("should not build NamedEra without a naming it")
     @Test void shouldNotInitNamedEraWithoutName() {
         assertThatIllegalStateException().isThrownBy(new NamedEraBuilder(NamedEra.validate())::build)